twezyzcerrin/Windows-Launcher-Samp/README.md

 # Virulent Launcher for SA-MP

-A modern, high-performance, and fully customizable launcher for GTA San Andreas Multiplayer (SA-MP) servers.
-Built with Electron and React, this launcher offers a sleek design, Discord Rich Presence integration, and a seamless user experience for your community.
+A modern, high-performance, and fully customizable launcher for GTA San Andreas Multiplayer (SA-MP) servers. this launcher offers a sleek design, Discord Rich Presence integration, and a seamless user experience for your community.

 ![Launcher Preview](./launcher.png)
 ![Settings Preview](./settings.png)